-Rabies (Hydrophobia)
+Rabies[TM] (Hydrophobia)

-What is rabies?
+What is rabies and who is at risk?

 Rabies is a disease caused by the rabies virus.
 Rabies can affect all mammals, including wild animals, domestic animals (like pets and livestock), and humans.
+All mammals, including humans, are susceptible to rabies.
+If rabies is left untreated, the animal or person will die.